liaorongfan/WordRepresentGraph/protocol.rst

     So as to allocate one sentence in multi-lines

-** [R / W / S / L] **
+** R / W / S / L **
-    used as label for a word, where R means Reading, W denotes Writing, S indicates Speaking and L represents Listening
+    used as [task] label for a word, where R means Reading, W denotes Writing, S indicates Speaking and L represents Listening